eswnl/FY-2x_CLUT/README.md

 ```
 "Tools\SatSignal\GeoSatSignal"
 ```
 To use the CLUT you need to activate it in "Vis Ch."
+Set the "Brightness" and "Crispen" to "None".

 ![AutoAdjustTest](images/JobSetup.png)